ThomasBleijendaal/umbraco-custom-section/docs/adfs.md

 It is not the friendliest of error messages, but you will have to log in with the Umbraco login, and then link your account using the button on the user sidebar.

+Second, do not use the account which you used to create the Azure AD with.
+That account is semi-federated by its original AD, and often does not contain the correct information for Umbraco.
+I have seen accounts with missing names or missing e-mail addresses.
+So do yourself a favour and create a new user and use that one to test with.

-Second, the free Azure AD offering does not allow you to modify any of the claims returned in the security token.
+Third, the free Azure AD offering does not allow you to modify any of the claims returned in the security token.
 For every account except the admin account of the directory, there will be no email address in the security token.
 And Umbraco really requires it: